racket/rhombus/rrfi/equality.rst

 4. The values are of different types

 With the ad hoc key function and the input size multipliers, this is a 16-row grid, which could either (1) have 3 columns containing average case, best case, and worst case algorithmic performance, or (2) have benchmark results, or (3) both.

+The same analysis may be done for hash computation, as well.

 Appendix C: Regarding the Completeness of the System
 ----------------------------------------------------